marcohamersma/WallPi/readme.md

 ## Todos
 -  Solution for cover art that has a dominant color that doesn't contrast well with the background color
 -  Allow for manual title input again if Last.FM screws up
+-  Add a GUI for entering album title
 -  Render stuff as vectors instead
 -  Different layouts